SUNDAY SUPPERS AT LUCQUES SWISS CHARD TART

 9. Bake the tart for 20 to 25 minutes, rotating the baking sheet halfway through, until the cheese is bubbling and the crust is golden brown.
 Check underneath the tart to make sure the crust is really cooked through (if you under bake the tart, it will be soggy).

-10. Cool a few minutes, and then transfer the tart to a cutting board.
+10. Cool a few minutes, and then transfer the tart to a SERVING PLATTER or cutting board.
 Spoon some of the currant-pine nut relish over the tart and serve it on the cutting board at the table.
 Pass the remaining currant-pine nut relish in a small bowl for anyone who would like a little more.

 CURRANT-PINE NUT RELISH